eokwukwe/node-master-class/assignment#1/README.md

 ### How to run the app
 - Clone the repo
 - Run `node index.js`.
 The app will start on port 4000
-- Make a get request to the URL `localhost:4000/hello` jo- The response will be in *JSON* with the format:
+- Make a GET request to the URL `localhost:4000/hello` jo- The response will be in *JSON* with the format:
    ```
    {